 – Stops in San José de Chiquitos, Roboré, Rivero Torrez, and Quijarro.

 – Completes the same route as the Expreso except it makes additional stops in small towns along the way.

 – Service between Charagua and Yacuiba (on the border of Argentina)

 – Stops in: Boyuibe and Villamontes

-There you have it, an overview of the different transportation possibilities when travelling through Bolivia.
+There you have it, an overview of the different transportation possibilities when traveling through Bolivia.
 The sites to see here are definitely worth navigating Bolivia’s crazy transportation options, but luckily roads and infrastructure are getting better each day.
-For the time being all we can do is be patient, careful and enjoy the (sometimes unexpected) adventures magnificent Bolivia has to offer.
+For the time being, all we can do is be patient, careful and enjoy the (sometimes unexpected) adventures magnificent Bolivia has to offer.